CAS-CS/cas-cs.github.io/Lectures/ML/L02-Learning-(FoML)-.md

 Problems where you have a large amount of input data and only some of the data is labeled, are called semi-supervised learning problems.

 These problems sit in between both supervised and unsupervised learning.

- > a photo archive where only some of the images are labeled, (e.g. dog, cat, person) and the majority are unlabeled.
+> A photo archive where only some of the images are labeled, (e.g. dog, cat, person) and the majority are unlabeled.

 ---
 ## Reinforcement learning: